 Double check the menu locations and formats in your new theme.
 Perhaps there are more menu locations, or a vertical navigation.
 Just look the theme over so you know where all of your menus will be when you activate the theme on your live site.

 We mentioned before that if you’re not a developer you should find a new theme that’s compatible with all of your required WordPress plugins.
 Just to be sure it’s a good idea to test your plugins to make sure they really do work with your theme.
-And if you are a developer who has created or customized a theme, now is also a good time to make sure that your tweaks haven’t effected your plugin compatibility.

 Check Browser Console